uxifiit/GazeToolkit/README.md

 Projects in these repository:

-* `UXI.GazeToolkit` - class library with gaze data classes, filters and utilities, including implementation of I-VT fixation filter.
+* `UXI.GazeToolkit` - class library with gaze data classes, filters and utilities, including implementation of the I-VT fixation filter.
 * Set of `UXI.GazeFilter.*` console applications, each for single gaze data filter.
 Multiple filters may be chained together using pipes.